fermat01/Building-streaming-ETL-Data-pipeline/README.md

 ## 5. Conclusion

 This project successfully demonstrates the construction of a real-time ETL (Extract, Transform, Load) data pipeline using Apache Kafka for data ingestion, Apache Spark for data processing, and Minio S3 bucket for data storage.
 By leveraging open APIs, we were able to ingest real-time data, process and transform it efficiently, and load it into a robust storage system for further analysis.
 The use of Apache Kafka provided a scalable and fault-tolerant platform for data ingestion, ensuring that data streams were handled effectively.
 Apache Spark enabled real-time data processing and transformation, offering powerful capabilities for handling large datasets with low latency.
-Finally, Amazon S3 served as a reliable and scalable storage solution, allowing for seamless integration with various analytics tools.
+Finally, Minio S3 object storage served as a reliable and scalable storage solution, allowing for seamless integration with various analytics tools.
 Throughout this project, we highlighted the importance of selecting appropriate tools and technologies to meet the specific requirements of real-time data processing.
 The integration of these components resulted in a flexible, scalable, and efficient ETL pipeline capable of handling diverse data sources and formats.